SpotX-Official/SpotX/README.md

 <details>
 <summary><small>Automated basic installation</small></summary><p>

-  <h4>Automated basic installation without confirmation, what does it do?</h4>
+  #### Automated basic installation without confirmation, what does it do?

   - Automatic removal of Spotify MS if it was found
   - Automatic installation of the recommended version of Spotify (if another client has already been found, it will be installed over)